Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Saltation matrices for rigid body systems with time-invariant unilateral constraints

 When the tangential velocity in mode $\mathrm{S}$ goes to zero, the sliding stops and ``sticks'' into the constrained mode $\mathrm{C}$.
 Therefore, the guard at slip-stick friction is just the magnitude of the tangential velocity:

-The guard also has the condition $\|f_{\mathrm{t}}\| < \mu_s \|f_{\mathrm{n}}\|$.
+The guard also has the condition $f_{\mathrm{t}} < \mu_s f_{\mathrm{n}}$.
 However, note that the way tangential friction forces are calculated is different in the sliding mode $\mathrm{S}$ than in the sticking mode $\mathrm{C}$.
-In sliding, the tangential force is proportional to the normal force, $\|f_{\mathrm{t}}\| = \mu_k \|f_{\mathrm{n}}\|$, \eqref{eq:coulomb}.
+In sliding, the tangential force is proportional to the normal force, $f_{\mathrm{t}} = \mu_k f_{\mathrm{n}}$, \eqref{eq:coulomb}.
 In the constrained sticking mode, the force vector is calculated from Lagrange multipliers as in \eqref{eq:fdynamics}.
 These generally are not equal and so there is a difference in the tangential force at the transition, and thus a difference in dynamics.

 The reset is an identity transformation, $x^+ = R_{(\mathrm{S,C})}(x^-)= x^-$, and therefore $\der_xR_{(\mathrm{S,C})}=\id$, so the saltation matrix is primarily composed of the difference between the dynamics of both modes and the tangential velocity term from the guard.
-Since the guard is not directly a function of time or control input in this case, $\der_t g_{(\mathrm{S,C})} = 0$ and can be ignored, and the saltation matrix is:
+The guard captures time varying interactions with the environment through the constraint Jacobian's $J(t,q)$ derivatives.
+There are no other time varying components which enter so the simplification $\der_t g_{(\mathrm{S,C})} = 0$ can be made.
+The saltation matrix is

 \begin{empheq}[box=\fbox]{align} \Xi_{(\mathrm{S,C})} = \id + \frac{(F_{\mathrm{C}}^+-F_{\mathrm{S}}^-) }{ \dot{J}_{\mathrm{t}}^- \dot{q}^- + J_{\mathrm{t}} \ddot{q}^-} \end{empheq} Note that the denominator is the tangential acceleration constraint \eqref{eq:accelcons} in mode $\mathrm{C}$.
 If this condition is met at the exact moment that the velocity guard is satisfied while in the sliding mode $\mathrm{S}$, the saltation matrix is not well defined; however, this would violate the transversality assumption \eqref{asm:transverse}.
 For this saltation matrix, as with stick-slip, position variations do not change because the reset map is identity and the top row of $F_{\mathrm{C}}$ and $F_{\mathrm{S}}$ are equal (i.e.\ the velocity $\dot{q}$ does not change between modes).